- October 9, 2018

 Partnership, driven by common goals and shared values, built on trust and complementarity, and sustained by short-term successes and long-term vision, can achieve success, and impact.
 This case study documents the three-way partnership that has existed for the past four decades between Sight and Life, Royal DSM N.V. (and, prior to 2003, Hoffmann-La Roche) and Johns Hopkins Bloomberg School of Public Health – a partnership driven by the common objective of preventing vitamin A and other micronutrient deficiencies in impoverished and undernourished regions of the world.
 Its aim is to outline how this unique public-private partnership came into being, how it has evolved in response to new scientific insights and changing population needs, and what it is given to the world in the years since it was first established.

 The narrative focuses on the main drivers and principal achievements of the partnership.
 For reasons of space, it is selective rather than a comprehensive account of a complex and multi-faceted range of initiatives and activities developed and delivered by many individuals in many parts of the world during the period under review.
 More detailed accounts of the material presented here are available in back issues of Sight and Life Magazine, in the history of the first 25 years of Sight and Life (Micro Nutrients, Macro Impact: The story of vitamins and a hungry World, Sight and Life, Basel, 2011), and in the volumes listed in the select bibliography on page 29.
-The websites of DSM and Johns Hopkins Bloomberg School of Public Health also contain much relevant information, as do the websites of the United Nations World Health Organization and World Food Programme.
+The websites of DSM and Johns Hopkins Bloomberg School of Public Health also contain much relevant information, as do the websites of the United Nations World Health Organization and the World Food Programme.

 This analysis is divided into four main sections, preceded by a timeline.
 The first of these – Section 4 of this document, starting on page 8 – describes how the relationship between Hoffmann-La Roche and Johns Hopkins Bloomberg School of Public Health gave birth to the ‘Task Force SIGHT AND LIFE’, as it was initially known, in response to the humanitarian crisis triggered by the Ethiopian Civil War of the mid-1980s.
 It explains how recent research into the relationship between vitamin A and eye health, in combination with Roche’s technical expertise in the industrial production, formulation and distribution of vitamin A, made possible a humanitarian initiative that was to save both the sight and the lives of many displaced and highly vulnerable people.

-Section 5 covers the period during which the focus of Sight and Life expanded to embrace the entire range of micronutrients – all 13 recognized vitamins plus the full spectrum dietary minerals essential to health.
+Section 5 covers the period during which the focus of Sight and Life expanded to embrace the entire range of micronutrients – all 13 recognized vitamins plus the full spectrum of dietary minerals essential to health.
 Important developments in nutrition science and public health programming took part during these years, as the world became increasingly aware of the global scourge of stunting and of the growing problem of hidden hunger – a deficiency of micronutrient intake in combination with adequate caloric intake.